 I continued enroute through the rest of my spa package.

-Ever been in a Moroccan hammam (aka bathhouse)?
+Ever been in a Moroccan hammam?
 The most mesmerizing part of your bath is watching layers of dead skin get scraped from your body as if you were in molting season!
 Well, I was about to molt.

 A bare-chested ajumma emerged from the back.
 Sturdy and a staunch, she wore black laced panties, while hoisting on, her laced bra top.
 These working washers have “uniforms” and the black-laced undies are it.
 Dressed and looking like the mistresses of washing torture, I’d heard these ajummas can be rough.
 I was about to find out.
-My ajumma laid me out on the table.
+My ajumma laid me out on the table and flayed me like a fish.
 She grabbed her mits, dipped them in a vat of salts and proceeded to scrub my entire body in vigorous fashion, massaging in circulation and removing dead scales.
 Limbs were lifted, I was flipped around like a ragdoll, my boobs also got vigorous skin shuckings.
-Nothing was tender or dainty about it, but I emerged squeaky clean and baby soft!
+Nothing was tender about it, but I emerged squeaky clean and baby soft!

 I passed out.

-Okay, but aside from princess packages (which cost), why is Dragon Hill Spa praised as one of Seoul’s luxurious spas?
+Okay, but aside from princess packages, why is Dragon Hill Spa praised as one of Seoul’s luxurious spas?

-This was one of my biggest annoyances with the place.
+Sleeping space was one of my biggest peeves with the place.
+It hardly felt like the “best spa in Seoul” in that regard.
 For the crowd they pack in on the weekend, you’d think there would be more sleeping rooms.
 There’s one large coed rest area on the first floor and a small women’s sleeping room, which was packed.